How to take the ultimate trip to Muscat, Oman’s enchanting capital

 Getting there

-Oman Air and British Airways fly direct between the UK (London Heathrow and Manchester) and Muscat International Airport, several times a week.
-The flight duration is seven hours, and the drive from the airport to Al Qurum takes 20-40 minutes.
+Oman Air fly direct between London Heathrow and Muscat International Airport several times a week.
+The flight duration is seven hours, and the drive from the airport to Qurum takes 20-40 minutes.

 Want more inspiration?
 Read our reviews of the best hotels in Dubai